Barriers to auto classification for information governance and how to overcome them

 Records relating to arrangements, agreements, Memorandums of Understanding (MOUs) and contracts relating to the management, conservation and use of significant NCA managed land and assets such as National Memorials, diplomatic sites and estates, heritage value buildings and Lake Burley Griffin.
 Includes water abstraction agreements, Crown Leases for diplomatic sites and estates, agreements with external parties to undertake major works activities and projects, including those that do not proceed.

 And this for records which can be destroyed 12 years after completed or termination of agreement:

 Agreements, Memorandums of Understanding (MOUs) and contracts relating to the management, conservation, maintenance and use of NCA managed land and assets, other than those covered by class 61534.

 Based on these rules, a human appraising records would interpret the rules by knowing which document types, sites and buildings, business activities to look out for.
 If we specified which documents types, sites/buildings and activities were significant, the same work could be undertaken using a search engine.

-To enable automation we need to transform our governance controls into lexicons, taxonomies, data models from which we can build algorithms to feed into the search engines, enabling recognition of the terms/term sets which indicate significance.
+To enable automation we need to transform our governance controls into taxonomies, ontologies and data models from which we can build algorithms to feed into the search engines, enabling recognition of the terms/term sets which indicate significance.
 Likewise for access and security controls.

 How can we breakthrough with auto classification?